 Now go to your WordPress post editor and scroll down until you find the SEO meta box.
 Depending on the plugin you’ve chosen, they will be somewhere below the post editor.

-In this meta box, you can see the default title of your posts that you wrote in WordPress heading field.
-To edit this you have to click on the title and a new field will open.
+In this meta box, you can see your posts’ default title that you wrote in the WordPress heading field.
+To edit this, you have to click on the title, and a new box will open.
 This is where you will enter the new title you want to show in SERPs.

-Publish your post and search engines will now look for the title you provided in meta title box.
-It will take some time depending on the crawl rate of your website so in the meantime, you can check the different titles by visiting your post on your browser by hovering your mouse on the tab head.
-An example below:
+It will take some time depending on your website’s crawl rate, so in the meantime, you can check the different titles by visiting your post on your browser by hovering your mouse on the tab head.

 For Non-WordPress Users